-- 1) Child Welfare Services/Case Management System (CWS/CMS): In All County Letter 02-01, counties were instructed to track all Safely Surrendered Babies using the CWS/CMS data system.
-On a quarterly basis, CDSS reviews data that has been entered into the SSB Special Project Code in CWS/CMS.
-Additionally, CDSS staff regularly reviews all children who are identified as "abandoned" in CWS/CMS to ensure that all babies who are surrendered are appropriately identified and recorded. - 2) State of California (SOC) 880 forms: In 2012, CDSS began requesting counties to report Safely Surrendered Babies using the State of California (SOC) 880 form.
+1) Child Welfare Services/Case Management System (CWS/CMS) In All County Letter 02-01, counties were instructed to track all Safely Surrendered Babies using the CWS/CMS data system.
+On a quarterly basis, the CDSS reviews data that has been entered into the SSB Special Project Code in CWS/CMS.
+Additionally, CDSS staff regularly reviews all children who are identified as "abandoned" in CWS/CMS to ensure that all babies who are surrendered are appropriately identified and recorded.

+2) State of California (SOC) 880 forms

+In 2012, the CDSS began requesting counties to report Safe Surrendered Babies using the SOC 880 form.
 This form is filled out by the county social worker and submitted to CDSS via confidential email.
 The information in the SOC 880s is reconciled with the data pulled from CWS/CMS each quarter.